piotrmurach/strings-ansi/README.md

 end
 ```

-then `sanitize` method will be available for any strings where refinement is applied:
+This will make `sanitize` method available for any strings where refinement is applied:

 ```ruby
 using MyStringExt